 Photosynthesis is a quantum process.
-That is to say, it is the number of available photons rather than their total energy that is relevant to the chemical transformations.
+That is to say, it is the number of photons absorbed rather than their total energy that is relevant to the chemical transformations.
 This is because a photon of, say, wavelength 400 nm, if absorbed by a cholorphyll molecule, induces the same chemical change as does a less energetic photon of wavelength 500 nm.
-(However, photons of different wavelengths are not equally likely to be absorbed.)
-Only a part of the photon's energy goes into photosynthesis; the excess appears as heat or is re-radiated.
-Moreover, chlorophyll is equally able to absorb a photon regardless of the photon's direction of travel.
+(However, photons of diﬀerent wavelengths are not equally likely to be absorbed.)
+Only a part of the photon’s energy goes into photosynthesis; the excess appears as heat or is re-radiated.
+Moreover, chlorophyll is equally able to absorb light regardless of the light’s direction of travel.

-Now recall that the spectral total scalar irradiance is the total radiant power per square meter at wavelength coursing through point owing to photons traveling in all directions.
-By Eq. (), the number of photons generating is .
-Therefore, in studies of phytoplankton biology, a useful measure of the underwater light field is the photosynthetically available radiation, PAR or , defined by
+Now recall that the spectral total scalar irradiance is the total radiant power per square meter at wavelength coursing through point owing to light traveling in all directions.
+The number of photons generating is .
+Therefore, in studies of phytoplankton biology, a useful measure of the underwater light ﬁeld is the photosynthetically available radiation, PAR or , which is deﬁned by

-Note that PAR is by definition a broadband quantity; there is no "spectral" PAR.
+Note that PAR is by deﬁnition a broadband quantity.
 Bio-optical literature often states PAR values in units of or .
-Recall from the table of derived units that one einstein is one mole of photons ( ).
+Recall from the table of derived units that one einstein is one mole of photons ().

 Morel and Smith (1974) found that over a wide variety of water types from very clear to turbid, the conversion factor for energy to photons varies by only about the value

-PAR is usually estimated using only the visible wavelengths, 400-700 nm, although some investigators include near-ultraviolet wavelengths in the integral of Eq. ().
+PAR is usually estimated using only the visible wavelengths, 400-700 nm, although some investigators include near-ultraviolet wavelengths in the integral of Eq.
+(10).
 PAR is also sometimes estimated using rather than .
-This can lead to underestimation of PAR by 30% or more because is always less than .
+This usually underestimates PAR by 30% or more because is always less than .

 Although PAR has a venerable history as a simple parameterization of available light in phytoplankton growth models, it should be noted that PAR is an imperfect measure of how light contributes to photosynthesis.
 This is because diﬀerent species of phytoplankton, or even the same species under diﬀerent environmental conditions, have diﬀerent suites of pigments.
 Phytoplankton with diﬀerent pigments absorb light diﬀerently as a function of wavelength.
 Thus phytoplankton with diﬀerent pigments use the same with diﬀerent eﬃciencies, thus giving one an advantage over the other.
 Recent ecosystem models therefore replace PAR by spectral scalar irradiance and also account for diﬀerent pigments in diﬀerent functional classes of phytoplankton.
 Such models can better simulate how light is utilized by diﬀerent components of the ecosystem (e.g., Bissett et al. (1999); Fujii et al. (2007).